 Applicants to the M.A.T. program must hold a baccalaureate degree from an accredited four-year college or university, with a major or a 24-semester-credit minor in history, education (history or social-studies emphasis), or a closely related discipline.
 A cumulative grade point average of 2.75 (unless the applicant has demonstrated unusual promise during his or her junior and senior years), a statement of purpose, and at least one letter of recommendation are also required for admission to "Graduate Standing" in history.
 Applicants must have at least one year's teaching experience or its equivalent at the primary and/or secondary level before the semester in which they seek to enter the M.A.T. program.
 The GRE examination is not required for M.A.T. applicants.

 Comprehensive Work Fields for the M.A.T.

 Note: Chronological and geographical fields are aligned with the Washoe County School District history standards.
-The lists of courses here is not comprehensive: additional courses may count toward particular fields, with the permission of the Graduate Advisor.
-Learn more about the Work Fields.
+The lists of courses here is not comprehensive: additional courses may count toward particular fields, with the permission of the graduate advisor.